4) “It is OK and welcomed to have conversations with me about things that do not pertain to church, or even Jesus. There I said it!”

 Though it was not a common response, there was one that stood out.
 The top of the list of one seasoned pastor’s wife simply read, “I deleted my number 1.”
 Some secrets are so difficult to share, even the promise of complete confidence is not enough to bring them out.

 These godly women have something they want us to know, and as a body of believers working together toward the same goal, I think we might gain a better understanding of how to appreciate our leaders by listening.
 All of these responses point to a singular truth.
-Your pastor’s wife is a human being that desires to be known, just as you do.
+The pastor’s wife is a human being who desires to be known, just as you do.

 NOTE: This article about the pastor’s wife originally appeared here on the Shattered Magazine site.